nxskok/pasias/docs/24-pcfa.md

-and logically this is because, to R, a data frame *is* a special kind of a list, so anything that works for a list also works for a data frame, plus some extra things besides.\endnote{In computer science terms, a data frame is said to **inherit** from a list: it is a list plus extra stuff.}
+and logically this is because, to R, a data frame *is* a special kind of a list, so anything that works for a list also works for a data frame, plus some extra things besides.
+\marginnote{In computer  science terms, a data frame is said to **inherit** from a list: it is a list plus extra stuff.}

 The same idea applies to extracting things from the output of a regression (with `lm`) or something like a `t.test`: the